SystemRage/py-kms/docs/Usage.md

 if __name__ == '__main__':
     win32serviceutil.HandleCommandLine(AppServerSvc)
 ```
-Now in a command prompt type ```C:\Windows\Python27\python.exe kms-winservice.py install``` to install the service.
-Display all the services with ```services.msc``` and find the service associated with _py-kms_, changing startup type from "manual" to "auto".
+Now in a command prompt type `C:\Windows\Python27\python.exe kms-winservice.py install` to install the service.
+Display all the services with `services.msc` and find the service associated with _py-kms_, change the startup type
-Finally "Start" the service.
+from `manual` to `auto`.
+Finally `Start` the service.
 If this approach fails, you can try to use [Non-Sucking Service Manager](https://nssm.cc/) or Task Scheduler as described [here](https://blogs.esri.com/esri/arcgis/2013/07/30/scheduling-a-scrip/).

 ## _pykms_Server.py Options_.
 ***